mattst/MultipleSelectionScroller/README.md

 `scroll_above_beginning` setting.
 If the `scroll_past_end` setting is set to true, which it is by default, then the first selection below the middle line on the last page of the buffer can be moved to the middle line, but any subsequent selections can not be.
-In both cases any remaining selections either above or below the middle line will be in the visible region on the screen and highlighted so easy to spot.
+In both cases any remaining selections either above or below the middle line will be in the visible region on the screen so easy to spot.
 It should be noted that this limitation does not interfere with scroll cycling which continues to work correctly.
 [In real-world usage I have not found this inconvenient when it occurs, which is rarely.]

 ### Demo

-The scrolling in this demo does not appear very smooth, this is because a low frame rate was used to keep this file size down.
+The scrolling in this demo does not appear very smooth, this is because a low frame rate was used to keep the demo's video file size down.
+The scrolling performed by the plugin is done by Sublime Text and it will be just as smooth as your usual scrolling is.

 The demo shows both selection scrolling and selection clearing functionality.